web-infra-dev/rspack-website/docs/en/blog/announcing-0.2.md

 # Announcing Rspack 0.2

-Almost three months since the release of Rspack 0.1, we have received much attention and feedback from the community, for which we are grateful.
-In version 0.2, we have added many features, such as realContentHash, DataURI, and support for ESM format, etc., strengthened compatibility with Webpack, and optimized many details.
-In addition, thanks to good compatibility with the Webpack API, we have also further achieved compatibility with the surrounding ecosystem, such as completing tests for compatibility with vue-loader versions 17 (corresponding to Vue3) and 15 (corresponding to Vue2).
-Now you can try using Rspack in Vue2/3 projects.
-We look forward to you experiencing these new improvements in version 0.2, and welcome your feedback at any time.
+It has been almost three months since the release of Rspack 0.1.
+We have received so much attention and feedback from the community, and we are grateful.
+In version 0.2, we have added many features, such as: realContentHash, DataURI, support for ESM format, strengthened compatibility with webpack, and optimized many details.
+In addition, thanks to compatibility with the webpack API, we have also further achieved compatibility with the surrounding ecosystem.
+Completing tests for compatibility with vue-loader versions 17 (corresponding to Vue3) and 15 (corresponding to Vue2).
+You can now try using Rspack in Vue2/3 projects.
+We look forward to you experiencing these new improvements in version 0.2, and welcome your feedback.

 ## Main feature updates

 ### Loader

-Version 0.2 has completed compatibility with most of the loader APIs, including inline match resource, pitching loader, inline loader, etc. More APIs have further improved compatibility with Webpack loaders, details of which can be found in the following Webpack compatibility updates.
-For more information, please refer to [Loader API](/api/loader-api.html).
+Version 0.2 has completed compatibility with most of the loader APIs, including: inline match resource, pitching loader, and inline loader.
+More APIs have further improved compatibility with webpack loaders, details of which can be found in our webpack compatibility updates [Loader API](/api/loader-api.html).

 ### Plugin Hooks

-Some new hooks for plugins have been added.
+New hooks for plugins have been added.

 Compiler hooks: